 Note that you will need to add a new entry to fastcgi.server for each separate Trac instance that you wish to run.
-Alternatively, you may use the TRAC_ENV_PARENT_DIR variable instead of TRAC_ENV as described above, and you may set one of the two in trac.fcgi instead of in lighttpd.conf using bin-environment, as in the section above on Apache configuration.
+Alternatively, you may use the TRAC\ENV\PARENT\DIR variable instead of TRAC\ENV as described above, and you may set one of the two in trac.fcgi instead of in lighttpd.conf using bin-environment (as in the section above on Apache configuration).

-Note that Lighttpd has a bug related to 'SCRIPT_NAME' and 'PATH_INFO' when the uri of fastcgi.server is '/' instead of '/trac' in this example (see ?#2418).
-This is fixed in Lighttpd 1.5, and under Lighttpd 1.4.23 or later the workaround is to add "fix-root-scriptname" => "enable" as a parameter of fastcgi.server.
+Note that lighttpd has a bug related to 'SCRIPT\NAME' and 'PATH\INFO' when the uri of fastcgi.server is '/' instead of '/trac' in this example, see #Trac2418.
+This should be fixed since lighttpd 1.4.23, and you may need to add "fix-root-scriptname" => "enable" as parameter of fastcgi.server.